digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/6x9-Upgrade/6x9-Upgrade.md

 1. Screw 2 of the right angled brackets to 2 diagonally opposite holes on the factory speaker, according to the guide below, using the bolts and nuts.
 Ensure they are loosely fitted to allow for adjustment, with the bolt threaded through from *below* the speaker face (upside-down)

     - Angled configuration: For installation where speakers sit on a similar angle to factory location, place driver side speaker brackets on the *top-left* and *bottom-right* mounting holes, and passenger side speaker brackets on the *top-right* and *bottom-left* mounting holes (while facing the speaker face)

+        > This configuration has a slightly sharper angle to the original speakers {: .block-note}

     - Flat configuration: For installation where the bottom edge of the speakers sit parallel to angle of rear seats, place driver side speaker brackets on the *top-right* and *bottom-left* mounting holes, and place passenger side brackets on the *top-left* and *bottom-right* mounting holes (while facing the speaker face)

+        > This configuration has a reasonably flat angle vs. the original speakers, but leaves a small gap in the rear shelf carpet on the rear side.
+This *does not* seem to affect functionality and is not very noticeable to the eye, but is worth noting regardless ins case this configuration is not desired.
+        {: .block-note}

 1. Align the speaker onto the bottom face of the spacer, noting the following points on positioning, then mark the locations on the 2 brackets on where the timber screws should go:
     - Magnet should be as central as possible inside spacer